BCN3D/BCN3DSigma-Firmware/README.md

 + On the title, indicate the [label](https://github.com/BCN3D/BCN3DSigma-Firmware/labels) of the issue.
 For example > `[enhancement]: Some changes..`

 ## Development
 For advanced users, it's possible to contribute in firmware development.
-In this section we'll explain how we do it.
+We explain everything in the [wiki][9].
+So if you are interested in contributing, folow the instructions [there][9].

-The `master` branch is stable  and it's currently version `1.1.4`.
-Then we decide the next package of improvements and make a branch from the version ended with `_X` where X is a letter.
+The `master` branch is stable  and it's currently on version `1.1.4`.

-So for example, the development branches `1.1.4_a` and `1.1.4_b` include a series of improvements not fully tested.